1. What makes the education at Regent unique?

 7. Does Regent have an athletic program?

 The athletic program at Regent continues to grow.
 At the grammar school level, various leagues around Tulsa provide the best venue for participation.
 Football, baseball, volleyball, soccer (boys and girls), and basketball (boys and girls) are currently offered.
 Students in grades six and higher form teams in order to compete with other local schools.
 Football, tennis, basketball, baseball, volleyball, soccer, track, golf, and cross-country teams are currently in place.
 Regent fielded its first varsity sports teams in the fall of 2009 in volleyball and basketball and competed in Green Country Christian Athletic Conference.
 After winning multiple volleyball state championships and soccer state championships in the Oklahoma Christian School Athletic Association, Regent opted to join the Oklahoma Secondary School Activities Association (OSSAA).
 Varsity sports now include football, volleyball, cross-country, cheerleading, basketball, baseball, soccer, golf, track, and tennis.
-Regent won the Class 3A Volleyball state championship in 2014 and was runner-up in 2016.
+Regent won the Class 3A Volleyball state championship in 2014 and was runner-up in 2016 and 2017.
 Boys’ basketball made the state tournament in 2015-16 and 2016-17.
 Regent also has individual state champions in both tennis, track, and cross-country.
 Regent recently helped form the Pinnacle Conference in order to compete against other local private schools.